keptn-sandbox/git-promotion-service/README.md

 * consolidate error handling and messages with other services (keptn status and keptn result)
 * Define repository and secret in a different place (service and/or project level?, event input?) and not in promotion task properties.
 * Implement unit tests
-* Implement nicer pull request: body, labels and such things
-* Implement update of pull request (only needed if there is some information in body that needs to be updated)
 * Implement approve
 * Implement bitbucket and gitlab apis
 * migrate from distributor sidecar to library